Officers' Schafkopf: Deal

+Play

 Forehand leads to the first trick by playing one of his upcards.
 Players must follow suit if they can; otherwise they are free to trump or discard.
 As an upcard is played, the one beneath it is turned and becomes available.
+This is done after the trick has been played.
 The winner of a trick leads to the next.

 Contracts

+There are Wenz and Suit Solo contracts.
 The Suit Solo contracts are as per Schafkopf: Acorn Solo, Leaf Solo, Heart Solo and Bell Solo.
-In a Wenz contract, only the Unters and announced trump suit are trumps; the Obers revert to their natural rank.
+(See the Schafkopf article for explanation.)
+In a Wenz contract, only the Unters are trumps; the Obers revert to the original suit, and are instead ranked in the A-10-K-O-9-8-7 order.